Acting Commissioner, Loita Butcher

-Loita Butcher was appointed to the position of Assistant Commissioner, effective May 16, 2015.
+Loita Butcher was appointed to the position of Acting Commissioner, effective April 1, 2017.
 Loita began her career with the WVDOC at the Central Office in March 1994, as the Secretary of the Legal Division.
 In July 1995, she accepted the position of Legislative Analyst in the WV Legislature and then returned to the DOC in April 1996 as the Executive Assistant to the Commissioner.
 Most recently she served as the Chief of Staff for the WVDOC.
 Prior to her career with Corrections, Loita served as the Legal Assistant in the Clay County Prosecuting Attorney’s Office.
-Loita has over 30 years of experience in law enforcement and corrections fields, which provided her with the knowledge and background to be a valuable asset in the position of Assistant Commissioner.
+Loita has over 30 years of experience in law enforcement and corrections fields.

 In FY 2015, Ms. Butcher submitted legislative requests for every agency under the umbrella of Military Affairs and Public Safety to include the Cabinet Secretary’s Office, National Guard, Division of Corrections, Correctional Industries, Justice and Community Services, Homeland Security and Emergency Management, Fire Marshal, Juvenile Services, Parole Board, Protective Services, Regional Jail and Correctional Facility Authority, West Virginia State Police and Veteran’s Affairs.
 A bill is an idea for a new law, or an idea to change or do away with an existing law.
 Hundreds of bills enter the legislative process in West Virginia each time the Legislature meets.
 Two groups of elected citizens - 34 senators and 100 delegates - study, discuss and vote on bills, and in doing so act for the people of West Virginia.
 Bills enter the legislative process either through the House of Delegates or the Senate, but to become a law, a bill must pass both chambers and avoid a governor’s veto.